 In addition to the title of your quiz, your audience will also see your quiz cover image right away.
 It’s not surprising, then, for us to say it has to make a great first impression.

-Your cover image is meant to catch your audience’s attention while illustrating what your quiz is all about.
-Once you make sure the subject matter of the cover image is on-point, all that’s left to do is ensure it has been edited in a style that fits your visual theme.
+Your cover image should catch your audience’s attention and illustrate what your quiz is all about.
+Once you make sure the subject matter of the cover image is on-point, all you have left to do is ensure you edit it in a style that fits your visual theme.

 For example, if you’re an interior designer using a quiz to help people determine what their interior style is, it would make sense to use a stock image of a styled room.
-For a coach who teaches others about living a minimal lifestyle, the stock photo would likely have a lot of white space while being minimally designed.
+For a coach who teaches others about living a minimal lifestyle, the designer would likely include a lot of white space in the minimally designed stock photo.

 It’s best to find ways to visually show what your general knowledge quiz is about, even if your topic doesn’t feel inherently visual.
 This is your chance to get creative!